accordproject/cicero-perishable-network/README.md

 This is a version of the Composer `perishable-network` where the details of smart contract execution have been externalized to an external [Cicero](http://cicero-docs.readthedocs.io/en/latest/) engine, invoked via an HTTP POST.

-Externalizing the contract logic from the chaincode ensures that the logic is bound to legally-enforceable natural language text.
+Externalizing the contract logic from the chain code ensures that the logic is bound to legally-enforceable natural language text.

 The Cicero contract is at:
 https://github.com/accordproject/cicero-template-library/tree/master/src/perishable-goods